notcome/Liu.MS/contact.markdown

 San Diego.
 You could reach me through a variety of ways.

 ## E-mail
-I own the domain name [liu.ms](http://liu.ms), which is a combination of my family name “liu”「刘」and my given name "min sheng"「闽晟」.
-Practically, any address at this domain should reach my mailbox, but I prefer the following two addresses to be used:
+I own this domain name [liu.ms](http://liu.ms) a combination of my family name “liu”「刘」and my given name "min sheng"「闽晟」.
+Practically, any address at this domain should reach my mailbox, but I prefer people choosing to the following addresses based on the accompanying descriptions:

 - ``lambda`` at this domain, for all computer science/programming related things.